MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 ## Content and other apps

 #### 1. **Audiobookshelf**
 My audiobook and ebook content management [platform](http://bookshelf.misharubanov.com/).
 This was actually the onus for going down this self-hosted rabbit hole - when I discovered that the library of kindle books I purchased was [no longer able to be downloaded](https://www.theverge.com/news/612898/amazon-removing-kindle-book-download-transfer-usb), I decided that it was time to set up my own library before that updated policy was implemented.
 Audiobookshelf is a great dockerized app that made it easy to self-host a browse-able library, manage library users, and listen/read in-browser.
+They also have a great android app, which makes offline listening/reading easier too.

 #### 2. **Immich**
 A privacy-friendly self-hosted [alternative](https://immich.app/) to Google photos, with a lot of the same features (CV-based facial recognition, etc.).
 This is something I'm still developing - having TB+ levels of photos means this only makes sense if I connect a NAS to my remote server (buying TBs of storage doesn't really make financial sense).